 Exploring the Kunming Old Street (Wenming Street Historical District)

 There are two kinds of “old street” in China.
 Some like the old town in Dali lie outside the downtown area and are destinations in and of themselves.
 Others, like the old street in Shanghai are something you could just stumble upon while exploring the city and see in an hour or so before moving on.
 The Wenming Street is the latter.
+By the way, don’t confuse the Wenming Street Historical District with the Kunming Old Town, which is in another part of the city.
+This is a much smaller and quieter area that happens to feature some well preserved and renovated old architecture.

 Near the Nanping Pedestrian Street (see below), the Wenming Historical District is encompassed by Wenming Street (Google Maps) and Qian Wang Street (Google Maps).
 This area is pedestrian friendly, and businesses you’ll find here range from souvenir shops to cafes, teahouses and restaurants.
 The buildings here are preserved/renovated to give a glimpse into what it once looked like, and it’s a good place to check out some authentic old Yunnan architecture.